 - Violations may result in loss of membership benefits.
 Unlawful activities will be referred to the appropriate legal authority and will be dealt with in a serious and appropriate manner.

-Do Space is not responsible for any damages, direct or indirect, or for any liability that may arise from a member’s use of Do Space’s Internet services.
+Do Space is not responsible for any damages, direct or indirect, or for any liability that may arise from a user’s use of Do Space’s Internet services.

 PRIVACY & CONFIDENTIALITY POLICY